 It’s the morning of my 24th birthday.
 I should have woken up feeling excited by the prospects of celebration, gifts and attention.
 But instead, I’m overtaken by a sense of dread and I’d even go so far as to say disgust and shame.
 One year left to go before hitting the big two five and losing my young person status.
 No more young person’s railcard, graduate bank account or ability to tick the 18-24 year old box on random surveys where I could indicate that my views belonged to someone who was barely an adult.
 I was soon to be an OAP and declared that next year on my birthday and every subsequent anniversary thereafter, I was going to have to lie about my age.

 Ridiculous, I know.
-But it wasn’t just about the concessions if at all.
+But it wasn’t just about the concessions, if at all.
 It was more the embarrassment that I hadn’t achieved what I would have expected to by now in my professional or personal life.
 No promotion, no house, no man, and with that no babies in the near future either.
-Was I alone in these sentiments I wondered, or was it systemic, perhaps the result of the endless, pervasive messaging women receive that we can only succeed when we’re young and in what part is that societal expectation exacerbated by the fashion and beauty industries?
+Was I alone in these sentiments I wondered, or was it systemic Perhaps the result of the endless, pervasive messaging women receive that we can only succeed when we’re young and in what part is that societal expectation exacerbated by the fashion and beauty industries?

 It’s been a decade since the British Fashion Council and its US counterpart, the Council of Fashion Designers of America, introduced guidelines against the use of models under the age of 16 for runway shows.
 More recently, Vogue magazine, all 21 international versions, similarly made a pledge that girls (and boys) that fall in that same age category would no longer appear on their pages either.
-There’s a strong argument that forming legislation to promote more of this genre of initiative would go some way in changing society’s understanding of what’s beautiful and desire to emulate child-like characteristics.
+There’s a strong argument that forming legislation to promote more of this type of initiative would go some way in changing society’s understanding of what’s beautiful and our desire to emulate child-like characteristics.
 But whether I’ll really feel any better about ageing, body image and size, knowing its presentation by my favourite brands has been mandated is dubious.
 Tell me I’m beautiful and mean it.

 When clothes do me wrong, leisurely browsing through the beauty hall of department stores remains for me a much loved shopping experience.
 I take huge pleasure in jumping from brand to brand, testing new eye-shadow colours on the back of my hand, experimenting with different shades of red and pink lipsticks, or in discovering a great, new primer.
 But with skincare, I tend to fall back on my key, three products, a Clearasil face wash, Simple make up wipes, and a cheap and cheerful moisturiser by Olay.
 Yet everyday, more creams and serums and cleansers and scrubs are appearing on the market with the promise of tightening skin, reducing fine lines and wrinkles, and brightening dark spots for a radiant and youthful glow.
 And there I stood starting to get distracted.